 Purchase our Fermentation Heater Belt** at a nice discount ($17 & $21 respectively) to maintain a warmer temperature in your Kefir making vessel, very useful during the colder winter months. **Use our Heater Belt once you start fermenting at least 1/2 gallon or more of milk.
 Includes our Strip Thermometer which can be adhered to the glass jar at the middle level of the Kefir.

 Your order of fresh Kefir grains are harvested the day of order to insure their vitality.
 They are never dehydrated.
 Dehydrated Kefir grains do not multiply and do not contain as much bacteria and yeast as fresh grains.

-Our fresh Kefir Grains include approximately 35-40 grams of fresh Kefir grains, and instructions on how to care, maintain and propagate your fresh milk Kefir grains.
+Our fresh organically grown Kefir Grains include approximately 35-38 grams of fresh Kefir grains, and instructions on how to care, maintain and propagate your fresh milk Kefir grains.
 Our Kefir grains are propagated using only the highest quality fresh local pasteurized cow milk.
 Some suppliers sell dehydrated Kefir grains which do not work as well as fresh grains.
 Our Kefir grains are made fresh each week in large batches.
 Real Kefir grains will produce a full flavor profile, making authentic Kefir.
 These Kefir grains will propagate, producing more grains.
 Working with real Kefir grains is easy.